Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 In order to protect beach resources, educate visitors on proper fire use and allowed materials, and control fires during High and Extreme Fire Danger, a permit system is necessary within the park.

-- Possession of a glass container within 50 feet of any riverbank, lakeshore, beach, on the water or in a vessel is prohibited.
+- Possession of a glass container on the water or in a vessel or within 50 feet of any riverbank, lakeshore, beach, on the water or in a vessel is prohibited.

 This restriction is necessary to reduce the amount of injurious trash in the park and for the protection of visitors who frequent these areas in bare feet.